Secure CheckoutPersonal information is secured with SSL technology.

-Veterinary Comparative Anatomy describes the comprehensive, clinical application of anatomy for veterinarians, veterinary students, allied health professionals and undergraduate students majoring in biology and zoology.
-It covers the applied anatomy of dogs, cats, horses, cows, and other farm animals, with a short section on avian/exotics, and with specific clinical anatomical topics.
+Comparative Veterinary Anatomy: A Clinical Approach describes the comprehensive, clinical application of anatomy for veterinarians, veterinary students, allied health professionals and undergraduate students majoring in biology and zoology.
+The book covers the applied anatomy of dogs, cats, horses, cows and other farm animals, with a short section on avian/exotics, and with specific clinical anatomical topics.
 The work improves the understanding of basic veterinary anatomy by making it relevant in the context of common clinical problems.
-It serves as a single-source reference devoted to the application of important anatomical structures in a clinical setting.
-The book couples reinforcement of anatomical principles with clinical cases to highlight vital applied anatomy.
+This book will serve as a single-source reference on the application of important anatomical structures in a clinical setting.

-This resource for students, practitioners, and specialists compiles this information in a manner that is easy-to-use and well-illustrated, with an accurate representation of essential anatomical structures that relates to real-life clinical situations in veterinary medicine.
+Students, practitioners and specialists will find this information easy-to-use and well-illustrated, thus presenting an accurate representation of essential anatomical structures that relates to real-life clinical situations in veterinary medicine.

 - Contains anatomically accurate color figures at the beginning of each different species section